SamuelCochrane/mkdocs-blog/docs/posts/Style Transfer From Text In Stable Diffusion.md

 >0.0 gives us the exact same picture.
 >A low value like 0.2 means only 20% of the pixels in the generated image should be new, and 80% should be the same.

-To further improve these results, we can pair this technique with a few [[ControlNet]] models to help keep the silhouettes consistent.
+To further improve these results, we can pair this technique with a few [[ControlNet|ControlNet]] models to help keep the silhouettes consistent.

 Openpose helps keep the pose & face consistent Canny/Lineart/Depth help keep the structure consistent